MoritzR/fints2ledger/README.md

 ```

 Create a `config.yml` file with the following contents and replace values in the fints category:
+(This file will also be atomatically created if missing)
 ```
 fints:
   blz: <your bank's BLZ>